Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

-# Stock Portfolio Valuation System
+# Stock Portfolio Backtester

-The Stock Portfolio Valuation System (SPVS) is an easy-to-integrate open-source Python framework designed for quantitative analysis of stock portfolio performance for stocks on the S&P 500.
+The Stock Portfolio Backtester is an easy to use open-source Python framework for backtesting algorithmic trading strategies on historical S&P 500 and TSX stock prices, enabling users to implement trading algorithms and view portfolio performance in P&L. The backtester takes snapshots of stock prices at fixed timestamps from 9:30 to 16:00 by intervals of 30 minutes for a predetermined list of companies from the S&P 500 and TSX exchange and feeds them to the algorithm for analysis.

 ## Components
 The framework consists of the following five components: